FailAcademy/learning/adp-vancouver/_lessons/week-03/04-react-forms.md

 ## Lab Activity

-Create the forms that you'll use in your Boomtown app, using the [Redux Form](http://redux-form.com) library.
+Create the forms that you'll use in your Boomtown app, using the [React Final Form](https://github.com/final-form/react-final-form) library.
 You'll need to create both a user (login) form and a form for adding new Items.

 Be sure to include:

-* Saving data to the Redux store
 * Validation of fields
 * Styled components
 * Error feedback